-Russia strikes another grain terminal, extending a campaign against Ukraine’s ports
+Russia Strikes Another Grain Terminal, Extending a Campaign Against Ukraine’s Ports

 In apparent recognition of the danger they pose, Russian authorities announced a nighttime navigation ban for all small vessels near the Kerch Strait.
 This month, Ukraine used naval drones in an attack on the Kerch Strait Bridge, which links the Russian-occupied Crimean Peninsula to Russia, and is a primary supply route for Russian troops fighting in the south of Ukraine.
 The attack left the roadway badly damaged.
 The rail line over the bridge, however, is functioning, and Ukraine has vowed to continue mounting attacks.

-Against this backdrop, it seemed unlikely that Moscow would bend to international pressure and rejoin a deal that for nearly a year had allowed Ukraine to export tens of millions of tons of grain from its ports.
-Moscow has complained that the deal is one-sided in Ukraine’s favor, and that Western sanctions imposed after its invasion of Ukraine have continued to restrict the sale of its own agricultural products.

-Still, African leaders meeting with President Vladimir Putin of Russia in St. Petersburg on Friday called for the revival of the Black Sea grain deal, saying that the continent was disproportionately affected by disruptions to the global food supply, while stopping short of directly criticizing Moscow for pulling out of the agreement.
+African leaders meeting with President Vladimir Putin of Russia at a summit in St. Petersburg on Friday called for the revival of the Black Sea grain deal, saying that the continent was disproportionately affected by disruptions to the global food supply, while stopping short of directly criticizing Moscow for pulling out of the agreement.

 “The grain deal must be extended for the benefit of all the peoples of the world, Africans in particular,” Moussa Faki Mahamat, chair of the African Union Commission, said at a Russia-Africa summit Friday.
 “This conflict is now directly affecting us as well,” President Cyril Ramaphosa of South Africa said.